YJ-142150/EPI-sparf/README.md

-Please contact Prune Truong (prune.truong@vision.ee.ethz.ch) if you have any questions!

 We provide PyTorch code for all experiments: BARF/SPARF for joint pose-NeRF training, NeRF/SPARF when considering fixed ground-truth poses as input.

 ## I. Running the code